 We always try our best to strike a balance between a great design that also performs well.
 Performance can always make something faster, but it usually involves removing a part of the site or compromising on design to improve it.

 A plugin like W3 Total Cache gives you a load of tools you can use to improve the speed of your sites, such as HTML, CSS and JS minification, Database caching, CDN integration and more.

 Commenting in WordPress has been around for years, but not everyone has been happy with its evolution and how it works today.

-The team over at Disqus thought the same and so they created their own commenting system which isn’t tied to your single WordPress site, but the Disqus community as a whole, meaning your content has a better chance of attracting new readers and conversations.
+The team at Disqus thought the same, so they created their own commenting system, which isn’t tied to your single WordPress site, but the Disqus community as a whole, meaning your content has a better chance of attracting new customers, readers and conversations.

 Getting set up with Disqus is very straightforward and only takes five minutes.
-We recommend setting it up on a test site first, just so you know what you’re doing when it comes to your live site.
+We recommend setting it up on a test site first so that you know what you’re doing when it comes to your live site.